-Air cargo containers (also known as Unit Load Devices or ULDs) are a familiar sight in the air cargo industry.
+Air containers (also known as Unit Load Devices or ULDs) are a familiar sight in the air cargo industry.
 There are about 1 million of them in service, helping to transport cargo from one place to another without compromising the safety of the aircraft.

 IATA estimates their replacement value at over $1 billion, so they’re certainly not cheap assets.
 Yet every year, thousands are sent in for repair and maintenance because of the damage they receive through careless handling.
 In fact, the problem is so big that IATA has set up a ULD Safety Campaign to raise industry-wide awareness.

 We decided to have a chat with Wouter Ter Horst, a Sales Support Officer at VRR, to get his perspective on the role that spare parts play in that ownership.

 Wouter, who’s been with VRR for 3.5 years, is responsible for (among many other things) delivering the correct ULD parts to the right repair station in the shortest lead-time, so that our customers get their ULDs back into service as soon as possible.

 What is the total cost of owning a ULD?

 ULDs aren’t consumables.
 You don’t buy them, use them, and then throw them away.
 They’re too expensive for that.